department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/radiation-exposure.md

 ### Can I get disability benefits from VA?

-You may be able to get disability benefits if you have an illness that’s on the list of those believed to be caused by radiation—or that doctors say may be caused by radiation—and if you had contact with ionizing radiation while serving in the military by:
+You may be able to get disability benefits if you have an illness that’s on the list of those believed to be caused by radiation—or that doctors say may be caused by radiation—and if you had contact with ionizing radiation while serving in the military **in at least one of the following ways**:

 - Being part of atmospheric nuclear weapons testing, **or**
 - Serving in the postwar occupation of Hiroshima or Nagasaki, **or**